Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Recent research shows a link between your oral health and your risk for dementia.

 One2019 study suggested that the bacteria that causes gingivitis may also be connected to Alzheimer’s disease.
 A study involving 1,500 seniors in Japan from 2007 to 2012 found that participants with fewer teeth had a greater chance of developing dementia during the five years of the study.

 No matter how old you are, there are steps you can take to protect your smile.
 Here are some good oral hygiene habits seniors can adopt to protect their oral health:

-Our Grand Rapids, MI, family dentists can help Baby Boomers protect their smile from tooth loss or restore their smile if tooth loss has already begun.
-Call Contemporary Family Dental today at (616) 209-3969, or contact us online to schedule an appointment.
+Our dentists in Grand Rapids, MI, can help Baby Boomers protect their smile from tooth loss or restore their smile if tooth loss has already begun.
+Call Contemporary Family Dental today at (616) 209-3969 or contact us online to schedule an appointment.